 Severe damage may require extensive ongoing treatments and physiotherapy.

 Common Causes Of Ligament Damage Injury Claims

 Ligaments are bands of tissues that connect the bones and support the joints.
 Damage to these tissues may be in the form of stretches, tears or ruptures.
 Any of these can cause a considerable amount of pain, limiting your movement and affecting all aspects of your life.
 Surgery is often necessary to treat more serious ligament injuries.
 This is followed by an extended recovery time.

 Ligament injuries may result from several different types of accidents resulting in a compensation claim, including but not limited to:

 Slip, trip, and fall accidents

 Slip, trip and fall accidents commonly damage the ligaments in the back, ankles, knees, hands, and wrists depending on how you fall and if you put your hand out to stop your fall.

 Accidents at work

-Work-related ligament injuries are most often caused by incorrect manual handling techniques that can result in back injuries and repetitive strain type injuries in the hands, elbows and shoulders.
+Work-related ligament injuries are most often caused by incorrect manual handling techniques that can result in back injuries at work, repetitive strain type injuries in the hands, elbows and shoulder injuries.
 One-off ligament injuries in the workplace are often caused by different types of slip, trip and fall accidents such as slipping on a wet floor, falling off a ladder or scaffolding, tripping over loose wiring or torn carpeting, to name just a few.